Step 1: Determine which terms have the greatest effect on the response

 P-value > α: The association is not statistically significant

-If a coefficient is statistically significant, the interpretation depends on the type of term.
+If a model term is statistically significant, the interpretation depends on the type of term.
 The interpretations are as follows:

 If a coefficient for a factor is significant, you can conclude that the probability of the event is not the same for all levels of the factor.